 The HistoneDB 2.0 is written in Django, a high-level Python Web Framework, with a MySQL backend.
 The project has two applications, ‘browse,’ and ‘djangophylcore.’
-Browse contains the HistoneDB models (equivalent to database tables), views (python functions to display each page), and templates (HTML files).
+Browse contains the HistoneDB models (equivalent to database tables), views (python functions to render each page), and templates (HTML files).
 Djangophylocore is a previously developed django application to store the NCBI taxonomy database in a Django relational database using an algorithm similar to Modified Preorder Tree Traversal (9).
-The website layout is based on Twitter Bootstrap, with four important pages: Main browse of all histone types, Individual histone type browse, Variant browse, Analyze, and All Sequences/Search.
+The website layout is based on Twitter Bootstrap, with four important pages: Main browse of all histone types, Individual histone type browse, Variant browse, Analyze, and Search.

 Browsing the variants

 The front page allows choosing one of the five histone types, by selecting a color coded 3D model for each variant.
 After a histone core type is chosen, a summary is displayed that contains a list of variants with their alternate names, taxonomic spans, and sequence counts in curated and automatically extracted sequence sets.
-One can also see a phylogenetic tree constructed using jsPhyloSVG software (10) which shows if variants have mono- or polyphyletic origins and analyzes the relationship between different variants of the same histone type.
+One can also see a phylogenetic tree constructed using jsPhyloSVG software (10), which shows if variants have mono- or polyphyletic origins and analyzes the relationship between different variants of the same histone type.
 The tree is created by aligning all curated sequences for a given histone type using MUSCLE v3.8.31 (3) and by further applying the Neighbor-Joining procedure implemented in CLUSTALW 2.1 (11).
 The trees were converted to PhyloXML using BioPython and were edited to add colors and variant and taxonomy labels in jsPhyloSVG.

 The next tab displays a set of curated sequences with their corresponding identifiers, sequence descriptions and taxonomic classification.
 By clicking on the row of this table, a user can select a variant sequence to be aligned to the canonical sequence of the same histone type.
 This allows highlight the variant specific features.
 If one or more sequences are selected, there are options to view a multiple sequence alignment, export it in FASTA format or add to a basket to combine sequences from different variants.

 “Curated alignments” tab depicts a multiple sequence alignment of all curated sequences for the selected histone type.
 Alignments are annotated with the key sequence, structural and functional features, such as secondary structures, key arginines, acidic patch and features specific for a given variant.
-(12)
+Alignments are displayed using BioJS MSA Viewer (12).

-The forth tab contains a list of all sequences automatically extracted using HHMER (see previous section) assigned to a given variant type.
-For each sequence, GenBank identifier, variant’s name, taxonomy, a current GenGank descirption, HMMer Bitscore and E-value are provided.
+The fourth tab contains a list of all sequences automatically extracted using HHMER (see previous section) assigned to a given variant type.
+For each sequence, GenBank identifier, variant’s name, taxonomy, a current GenBank description, HMMer Bitscore and E-value are provided.
 If one or more sequences are selected, there are options to view a multiple sequence alignment or add them to a basket.
-For more advanced users, there is an option to view the scores for selected sequences against all HMM models (“Advanced”-“Score against all HMMs”).
+For more advanced users, there is an option view the scores for selected sequences against all HMM models (“Advanced”-“Score against all HMMs”).
 This option might be useful for examining if a sequence is similar to several models or if there was a classification error.
 This can be illustrated using sequence GI 121989 from Drosophila melanogaster as an example.
 It is classified as H2A.Z, but contains the motif, which is common in H2A.X, and therefore exhibits the features of both variants.
 Further data would be needed to correctly classify this sequence.
+It is also possible to filter the sequences by taxonomy, GenBank headers, sequence motifs, GI number, and sequences found in RefSeq.